kaust-rccl/Dist-DL-training/deepspeed/README.md

 2. **Add CPU Memory Monitoring with `psrecord`**:
     ```commandline
+    # Start CPU memory logging in the background for the DeepSpeed process (including its children),
+    # sampling every 5 seconds and writing to the specified log file
     psrecord $TRAIN_PID --include-children --interval 5 --log "deepspeed-cpu-offloading-data-finetune${SLURM_JOB_ID}.txt" &

+    # Capture the PID of the psrecord process so it can be terminated after training finishes
     MONITOR_CPU_PID=$!
     ```
     - `psrecord` tracks memory usage of the training process.